 Thousands of Borrowers Qualify for Automatic Student Loan Relief — Are You One?

-Hundreds of thousands of student loan borrowers are entitled to automatic relief thanks to recent court settlements and rule changes at the U.S. Department of Education.
+More than a million student loan borrowers are entitled to automatic relief thanks to recent court settlements and rule changes from the U.S. Department of Education.

 Here’s a closer look at who’s receiving the automatic aid.